hiteshbhatia3559/upstox-master/README.md

 5. If you want to add instruments/stocks to track, open main.py in notepad or notepad++, then edit line 58.
 6. You need to add the ticker of the stock, not the name (for eg, Tata Chemicals is not valid but TATACHEM is)
 7. All done.
 Read the Note above if you haven't read.
+8. After one run, MAKE SURE TO CLEAR ALL ROWS
 ```